Key Takeaways

 - Capped at 500 SMS messages per month

-- A centralized marketing calendar and review management features
+- A centralized marketing calendar and performance reporting analytics

 Online order volume (for context)